60 Years of Conservation in Polk County

 The Present

-PCC has accomplished a tremendous amount of goals in recent years.
-The 20+ park and wildlife areas managed today by PCC are visited by more than 1.9 million people each year.
+more than 1.9 million people each year.
 Our Family of Parks includes over 45miles of paved trails and 40 miles of natural trails.
 Our public recreation areas cover more than 14,000 acres in the state's most populous county.
 Since the historic passing of the Polk County Water and Land Legacy (PCWLL) bond referendum in 2012, critical funding for projects has boosted our organization's ability to fulfill our mission statement to the fullest capacity.

-Land protection has resulted in improved wildlife habitat
+Land protection has resulted in improved wildlife habitat |

 PCWLL bond funds have helped to acquire more than 700 acres of sensitive land since its induction.
 Land acquisition for recreational trails and greenbelts, and land and wildlife habitat protection as well as water quality within the agricultural landscape of central Iowa have become top priorities in recent years.
 These projects have become attainable thanks in part to this funding.
-These acquisitions will become increasingly important in the coming decade as the metropolitan population increases.
+These acquisitions will become increasingly important in the coming decade as

 The Future